dontseenzone/dontseenzone/README.md

-# 💌 Don't Seen Zone – Find Your Saiyyara
+# 💌 Don't Seen Zone – Find Your Match

 Welcome to **Don't Seen Zone (@dontseenzone)** — the fun, flirt-filled matchmaking experiment for the Instagram generation.
 If you’re tired of being left on "Seen" or ghosted without reason, we’ve got you. 💖